Charles-Zhang-Somewhere/Somewhere/README.md

 0. Repository/Home: each Somewhere home is a repository, managed by SQLite database
 1. (Observation) Non original、non personal item s are usually not worth and not need for very specialized organization, for instance Steam games installation folder - you don't really care how large it is and how many files are there because you don't interact with it directly anyway.
 Another example might be Audible book local audio files - simple folders suffice for the purpose of organizing those.
 However soon enough when we are dealing with **custom information**, originality comes into play, this includes custom categorization system which is in effect a Knowledge system even if we are dealing with items whose raw contents are not directly issued by us, for instance organizing news digest - even though we don't wrote news ourselves the organized structure represents our knskle.
 In this case a tag based system can help.
 I know this discussion is a bit abstract
 2. Hierarchical Home Protocol (Multi-Home management)
+1. Indexed notes as homogeneous containers for a given subject matter (e.g. Project Hephaestus design and Project Nine design) instead of many separate items.
+2. The best way to use knowledge is like using Universal Diary, and tags.
+3. Why not clicking and dragging and autocompleting all that fancy stuff?
+Like Zapier or Elyse?
+I used TiddlyWiki, it too heavy and not efficient.
+4. Everything going on in our mind is called a thought, there are two kinds of thoughts in terms of utility: useless and useful ones.
+    * An idea is a single stated thought in human language.
+An idea is useless.
+    * To turn an idea into a useful thought, it can either: get a name and become an information with a title (the same title which can also contain oteht information), get tags and become knowledge, or get a structure and become structired data measure.
+    * Every note starts as idea, then it gradually grow and when it gets a title it becomes a complete note.
+Then it may become a title in its own regard.
+2. Knowledge system: offline wiki (that offline wiki app link from wikipedia) is not enough but a must.
+(Around 40Gb base knowledge local reference)

+## Questions

+1. What's wrong with Fiddly Wiki again?
+Tags not easy to manage (mostly due to slow?)
+Tags are first class tiddlers are very cool concepts.
+    * When tags gets some size (a few dozens), impossible to use tag manager, very inefficient.
+Not tag oriented workflow.
+But we'll supported.
+That's it.

 ## References